The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 - Measuring tape (know your space constraints)

-- Magnifying glass (for maker's marks and construction details)
+- 10x jeweler's loupe (for maker's marks and saw-mark identification)

 - Smartphone (for quick research and comparison photos)